ansible/ansible/docs/docsite/rst/dev_guide/developing_locally.rst

 Adding modules and plugins in collections
 =========================================

-The best way to add local modules and plugins is to :ref:`create a collection <developing_collections>`.
+You can add modules and plugins by :ref:`creating a collection <developing_collections>`.
 With a collection, you can use custom modules and plugins in any playbook or role.
 You can share your collection easily at any time through Ansible Galaxy.

-The rest of this page describes legacy methods of using standalone modules or plugins.
-This information might help you if you are working with legacy playbooks or roles that use standalone modules or plugins.
+The rest of this page describes other methods of using local, standalone modules or plugins.

 .. _local_modules: